Internal Management Committee

 The IMC also has responsibilities for board development:

-- Nominates new Board Members, assuring that the Board represents the diversity of the community served, including members with expertise and experience needed on a volunteer Board of Directors, and provides
+- Nominates new Board Members, assuring that the Board represents the diversity of the community served.

 - Nominates Board Officers.